impillar/impillar.github.io/_pages/about.md

 Recent news
 ======
++ :star2: [03/06/2023] Our paper "Differential Testing of Cross Deep Learning Framework APIs: Revealing Inconsistencies and Vulnerabilities" is accepted by USENIX Security 2023.
+Congratulations to Zizhuang, Liu Tong and Xiang Lu!
 + :star2: [09/05/2023] Our paper "Good-looking but Lacking Faithfulness: Understanding Local Explanation Methods through Trend-based Testing" is accepted by CCS 2023.
 Congratulations to Jinwen and Congyi!
 + :star2: [30/04/2023] Our paper "Aliasing Backdoor Attacks on Pre-trained Models" is accepted by USENIX Security 2023.
 Congratulations to Chengan and Peizhuo!
 + :star2: [09/12/2022] Our paper "ContraBERT: Enhancing Code Pre-trained Models via Contrastive Learning" is accepted by ICSE 2023.
 Congratulations to Shangqing!